TigerAppsOrg/tiger-junction/CONTRIBUTING.md

 ## Style

 The style guidelines are enforced by Prettier (see [.prettierrc](.prettierrc)).
 If you are using VSCode, you can install the Prettier extension to automatically format your code.
 Other IDEs may have their own Prettier extensions.
 Alternatively, you can run `npm run format` to format your code.

-## What to Contribute

-There are 2 main sources to look for tasks to work on:

-1. The [Issues](https://github.com/TigerAppsOrg/tiger-junction/issues) tab on GitHub
-2. The [Workflow Document](https://junction.tigerapps.org/docs/workflow) on the TigerJunction website

-If you are unsure about what to work on, reach out to the project lead for guidance.